tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 I added two functions create_peer and network_setup that will set this up.

-Main will call create_peer which will do the inital configuration of the veth peers.
+Main will call create_peer, which will do the initial configuration of the veth peers.
-Two helful guides on setting up veth pairs and network namespaces.
+Two helpful guides on setting up veth pairs and network namespaces.
 I implement what these explained here. http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/ https://blog.yadutaf.fr/2014/01/19/introduction-to-linux-namespaces-part-5-net/